-There is another problem with Skype's FEC scheme, which is more fatal to its video quality.
-As we discussed in Section 4.3 and 4.4, Skype aggressively increases its FEC ratio as packet loss rate goes up.
+Packet losses can have more profound negative impact on video conferencing quality than broken FEC blocks.
+As discussed in Section IV-C and IV-D, Skype aggressively increases its FEC ratio as packet loss rate goes up.
 Meanwhile, Skype doesn't change its video rate and still tries to take all the available bandwidth.
-Whenever there is congestion, available bandwidth shrinks, and packets get lost, Skype still try to add more FEC redundant packets to recover from packet losses.
+Whenever there is congestion, the available bandwidth shrinks, and packets get lost, Skype still try to add more FEC redundant packets to recover from packet losses.
 Those FEC redundant packets add fuel to the fire and further increase packet losses.
+We demonstrated this vicious circle by adding bandwidth constraint to the WiFi router.
+Due to space limit, please see our technical report [21] for detail.